 There is no doubt in my mind that the pandemic took a hard toll on cities around the world.
 In NYC specifically, the theater industry was shut down, a large percentage of inhabitants migrated to other places for a bit, the number of visitors decreased, some shops were boarded up, and that is only the basics.
 I was not able to visit every inch of Manhattan or scour over every possible area, but from what I saw, that claim made during the presidential debate might not be completely accurate.

-Abs Lev is a BBG from Nassau Suffolk Region and loves to see Broadway shows.
+Abs Lev is a BBG from Nassau Suffolk Region, and she has a fear of yogurt.

 All views expressed on content written for The Shofar represent the opinions and thoughts of the individual authors.
 The author biography represents the author at the time in which they were in BBYO.